-It’s seriously fucked up over there, the man said in the jersey said.
+It’s seriously fucked up over there, the man in the jersey said.
 What the hell is going on?
-This is like the fifth rape of a ten year old in India in the past month.
+This is like the fifth rape of a ten-year-old girl in India in the past month.
 My niece is ten, and Jesus Christ, if anything like this happened to her, there’d be some fucking consequences, some fucking hell to pay.
 I can’t watch this shit it’s too much.
 Hey bartender, another whiskey over here.

 Only thing to do is drink, she said.

 That’s the truth.
 I’m taking your advice here.
 You’re American, thank God.
 Can’t stand these Brits.
-Goddamn pussies.
 Pardon me, Excuse me, Oh Sorry.
 Jesus Christ: get some balls.
 I’ve never apologized for anything in my entire life.
 That’s my secret to success.
 There’s a reason we kicked their asses.
-How did they take over the world?
+The Brits.
+How’d they take over the world?
 With their goddamn tea?
 And their Sorrys?
 Get me me some coffee.
 A real man drinks coffee.